 The School of Social Work offers three program plans for the completion of the MSW degree: 2-Year, 3-Year, and an Advanced Standing option.
 In addition, the School of Social Work offers a distance education option that follows the 3-year program plan.

-The Master of Social Work degree offers opportunity for study in three areas of concentration: Child and Family Wellbeing, Adulthood and Aging, and Integrated Health.
-Students designate their choice of concentration in the first semester of the foundation year.
-The second-year courses and field placement will be determined by this choice of concentration.
-While students are not required to designate a concentration, program stipend recipients and students who choose to complete the Pupil Personnel Services Credential are required to choose a specific concentration (refer to those sections for more information).
+The Master of Social Work degree offers opportunity for study in three areas of specialization: Child and Family Wellbeing, Adulthood and Aging, and Integrated Health.
+Students designate their choice of specialization during the foundation coursework.
+Advanced Standing Program students are offered admission to a specific concentration.
+The second-year courses and field placement will be determined by this choice of specialization.
+Program stipend recipients and students who choose to complete the Pupil Personnel Services Credential are required to choose a specific specialization (refer to those sections for more information).

 Students are admitted by University Enrollment Services to the MSW Program for the fall semester each year.
 Prospective students should apply directly to the University and then to the School of Social Work.
 International students must also apply to the Center for International Education (http://www.ccpe.csulb.edu/international/default.aspx).
 Receipt of applications by the School begins the first week of October.

-Applicants for the MSW program must apply to the University and submit their application packet to the School of Social Work by February 15 for admission to the MSW program the following fall semester.
+Applicants for the MSW program must apply to the University and submit their application packet to the School of Social Work by the deadline designated on the Graduate Studies website for admission to the MSW program the following fall semester.
 Please refer to the School of Social Work MSW Admissions website for more information (http://www.csulb.edu/colleges/chhs/departments/social-work/master-of-social-work/).

-To be admitted to the MSW Program, applicants must meet the following criteria:
+Prospective applicants to the MSW program must meet the following admission criteria:

-1. Hold a bachelor's degree and be eligible for admission to graduate status at CSULB.
+1. A bachelor's degree and be eligible for admission to graduate status at CSULB.

-2. Demonstrate satisfactory academic achievement as evidenced by a cumulative undergraduate GPA of 2.8 or above on a 4.0 scale.
+2. Satisfactory academic achievement as evidenced by a cumulative undergraduate GPA of 2.5 or above on a 4.0 scale.

-4. Submission of a complete School of Social Work application packet which includes the following:
+5. Submission of a complete School of Social Work MSW application packet which includes the following:

 Application packets that do not contain all of the materials listed above will be considered incomplete and will not be evaluated for admissions decisions.
 Moreover, application packets must be fully assembled by the applicant prior to submission.